-History of Gibson J-50
+History of the Gibson J-50 "

-~The J-50, Always by the Musician's Side~
+~The J-50: Always by the Musician’s Side~

 Bob Dylan

-When discussing the Gibson J-50, Bob Dylan is an unavoidable figure.
-The J-50 is also featured on the cover of his debut album, "Bob Dylan."
-The recording took place on November 20th and 22nd, 1961, with the album released on March 19th, 1962.It's also said to have been used on his next album, "The Freewheelin' Bob Dylan," and its warm tone can still be heard on recordings today.
-The characteristics discernible from photographic evidence of that J-50 are as follows:
+When discussing the Gibson J-50, Bob Dylan is an indispensable figure.
+The J-50 is also featured on the cover of his debut album, *Bob Dylan*.
+The album was recorded on November 20 and 22, 1961, and released on March 19, 1962.It is said that he also used it on his next album, “The Freewheelin’ Bob Dylan,” and its warm tone can still be heard on recordings today.
+The following are the characteristics of that J-50 as seen in photographic records.

 ・Script logo

-・Post-war Kluson octagonal open-back tuners(Estimated)
+・Post-war Kluson octagonal tuners, open-back design (presumed)

 ・Rectangular bridge

-・Long saddles
+・Long saddle

 ・3-ply body cell binding